The location where Judy Placido and Sal Lupo were shot

 Remarkably, the 17-year-old managed to survive the attack, as the bullet that struck her in the back of the neck had passed through Lupo's forearm and lost some of its velocity.
 It also narrowly missed her spine by a few millimeters.

-Following the shooting, Berkowitz reportedly ran south along 211th Street before turning west on 45th Drive, where he jumped into his car and sped away.
-According to two witnesses, he was wearing a beige leisure suit.
+Following the shooting, Berkowitz ran south along 211th Street before turning west on 45th Drive, where he jumped into his car and sped away.

-Although one of the witnesses caught a glimpse of Berkowitz's vehicle, they were only able to recall three characters from his license plate.
+Two witnesses said that he was wearing a beige leisure suit.
+Although one person caught a glimpse of his vehicle, they were only able to recall three characters from the license plate.

-Judy Placido and Sal Lupo crime scene location
+Judy Placido and Sal Lupo shooting location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates